Same-sex marriage in Greece: Public opinion

 A December 2023 Pulse poll conducted for Skai between 18 and 20 December found that 52% of Greeks supported same-sex marriage and 33% were opposed, while 10% were undecided or indifferent to the issue and 5% did not answer.
 Specifically, 20% wanted same-sex marriage to be allowed, and 32% would not mind if same-sex marriage was allowed.
 Support for same-sex adoption was split however, as 42% of Greeks supported it and 47% were opposed, while 5% were undecided or indifferent to the issue and 6% did not answer.
 Specifically, 18% wanted same-sex adoption to be allowed, and 24% would not mind if same-sex adoption was allowed.

 The 2023 Eurobarometer found that 57% of Greeks thought same-sex marriage should be allowed throughout Europe, while 40% were opposed.
 The survey also found that 57% of Greeks thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 40% disagreed.
 In January 2024, an opinion poll conducted by the Proto Thema newspaper found that 55% of Greeks supported same-sex marriage and 53% supported adoption rights for same-sex couples.
 A poll conducted in late January 2024 by Metron Analysis showed that 62% of respondents supported same-sex marriage, with 36% opposed.
 However, regarding adoption rights for same-sex couples, only 30% expressed support, with 69% opposed.
 Support was highest among those on the left and center-left of the political spectrum, while lowest among those on the center and center-right.

-Religious opposition

-Although the majority of Greeks (who are mostly Christian) support same-sex marriage according to opinion polls, the Church of Greece, the Roman Catholic Church and the Greek Orthodox Church continue to oppose it.
-In early February 2024, an encyclical read out at Orthodox churches at a Sunday morning liturgy opposed measures it said would "promote the abolition of fatherhood and motherhood… and put the sexual choices of homosexual adults above the interests of future children".
-Representatives of the monastic community of Mount Athos also expressed opposition to the same-sex marriage law, which does not apply to the autonomous region as it has its own sovereignty within Greece and the European Union.